jniemann66/code-task/flight-search/README.md

 * formatting for results on small screens (phones) still needs some tweaking
 * Scripted testing using Selenium or Phantom.js should be implemented
 * There are still a couple of issues in safari, as noted in the pdf referenced above
-* A callout showing the cheapest flight might be helpful to the user
+* A callout showing the cheapest flight might be very helpful to the use